-- There is no coverage if the inability to conceive results from either voluntary sterilization or normal aging (menopause). - Experimental infertility procedures are not covered. - The Plan does not pay people to donate their eggs or sperm. - Reversal of voluntary sterilization is not covered. - Shipping costs, such as the cost of shipping eggs or sperm between clinics, are not covered. - Procurement and processing of sperm, eggs, and/or inseminated eggs are covered only for the treatment of infertility. - Infertility services provided as part of gender affirmation (reassignment) treatment (page 47) do not need to meet the definition of infertility described in this section. - Storage fees for storing or banking sperm, eggs, and/or inseminated are limited to a maximum of 12 months in storage. - The Plan does not pay people to be surrogates (gestational carriers) for Wellpoint members, and there is no coverage for medical services, including in vitro fertilization, for a surrogate who is not a Wellpoint member. - Facility fees are only covered at a licensed hospital or ambulatory surgery center. - There is no coverage for infertility procedures that don't meet the above definition of infertility.
+- There is no coverage if the inability to conceive results from either voluntary sterilization or normal aging (menopause). - This coverage does not apply to same-sex couples. - Experimental infertility procedures are not covered. - The Plan does not pay people to donate their eggs or sperm. - Reversal of voluntary sterilization is not covered. - Shipping costs, such as the cost of shipping eggs or sperm between clinics, are not covered. - Procurement and processing of sperm, eggs, and/or inseminated eggs are covered only for the treatment of infertility. - Infertility services provided as part of gender affirmation (reassignment) treatment (page 48) do not need to meet the definition of infertility described in this section. - Storage fees for storing or banking sperm, eggs, and/or inseminated are limited to a maximum of 12 months in storage. - The Plan does not pay people to be surrogates (gestational carriers) for Wellpoint members, and there is no coverage for medical services, including in vitro fertilization, for a surrogate who is not a Wellpoint member. - Facility fees are only covered at a licensed hospital or ambulatory surgery center. - There is no coverage for infertility procedures that don't meet the above definition of infertility.